-Sumona is the Performing Artist and Hostess of her own TV dance program, Nritya Sansaar, which airs every 2nd Saturday of the month on Women's Wordview GTV on MHZ (cable) channel.
-In Nritya Sansaar, she talks about and performs Bharata Natyam, Bollywood Dance and Contemporary Indian Dance.
+Sumona was the Performing Artist and Hostess of her own TV dance program, Nritya Sansaar, which aired every 2nd Saturday of the month on Women's Wordview GTV on MHZ (cable) channel.
+In Nritya Sansaar, she talked about and performed Bharata Natyam, Bollywood Dance and Contemporary Indian Dance.

 She is also a qualified and certified Yoga Teacher from Cloud Nine Yoga in Huntington Beach, California.
 She has taught Bollywood Dance Yoga, Hatha Yoga, and Vinyasa Flow Yoga in California, Virginia and Washington.